OfekBasson/Fill-My-Mirror/README.md

 Index of a sample from the HuggingFace dataset (0 to dataset size − 1).
 The dataset repo is read from `hf_dataset_repo` in the config file.
-If the sample includes a caption, it is used as the prompt unless `--prompt` is also given.
+The sample's caption is used as the prompt unless `--prompt` is also given.

 ---